hsingh23/franken-server/README.md

 https://github.com/ericchiang/pup/releases
 https://curl.haxx.se/download.html

-Hit the /images/some+query endpoint on the server to see some rad json.
+Hit the localhost:3337/photos/html/some+query endpoint on the server to see some rad json.

+Make your microservers faster with franken server